heathercoyne/tile-matching-puzzle-solver/README.md

 # Tile Matching Puzzle Solver

 Automatic solver for a tile-matching puzzle using **Breadth-First Search (BFS)** and **Uniform Cost Search (UCS)**.

-This project was developed as part of an Artificial Intelligence course project.
+This project was developed as part of an **Artificial Intelligence course project**.

-The program generates a puzzle board and automatically computes the optimal sequence of moves needed to eliminate all tile pairs while minimizing total cost.
+The program generates a puzzle board and automatically computes the optimal sequence of moves required to eliminate all tile pairs while minimizing the total cost.

 ---